pavlobrazhko/Exploring-Spatiotemporal-Flanders-Traffic-Data/README.md

 |:--|
 | *Order and designation of lines on the main roadway* |

+Each of the five classes of vehicles has the following characteristics:

 - Voertuigklasse 1 = This vehicle class was provided vehicles with approximate lengths between 0m and 1.00m.
 This data is no longer used by AWV and the traffic center.
 (E.g., motorcycles.)
 The sporadic measurements in this vehicle class are little or not reliable..

 - Voertuigklasse 2 = Passenger cars = vehicles with approximate length between 1.00m and 4.90m